3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

   the helps of TPM and USB security tokens.
 Thanks to open source boot firmware the risk of buggy firmware implementation is significantly reduced.

-But do those projects and solve all the problems?
+But do those projects solve all the problems?
 What to do with those measurements?
 The short answer is "remote attestation".
 There is a need of a trusted entity that will tell the machine owner that the measured software has the approved cryptographic footprints (measurements).
 At 3mdeb we aim to create